sfu-dhil/ceww-docs/source/install.rst

   make html

-13. Start the web server you are using.
-A quick way to run the application is by using the built-in php server.
+13. Start the Symfony server by using the below command and navigate to the link displayed.

-.. note:: I've you've configured Apache to run the site, this step isn't necessary.
-Visit http://localhost/path/to/app_dev.php.

 .. code-block:: bash

-  php bin/console server:start
+  symfony server:start

-Go to the localhost:8000 in your browser.

 At this point, the web interface should be up and running, and you should be able to login by following the Login link in the top right menu bar.